 Available types of companies presented by our Irish company formation agents

-•private company limited by shares – the company can be registered with only one director and it is not required to state the company’s business activities, as it is the case for most of the legal entities and in case you are thinking of setting up a limited company in Ireland, our company incorporation agents are at your disposal;
+- private company limited by shares – the company can be registered with only one director and it is not required to state the company’s business activities, as it is the case for most of the legal entities and in case you are thinking of setting up a limited company in Ireland, our company incorporation agents are at your disposal;

-- company limited by guarantee – the company is not required to establish a miminum share capital, while the company’s founders do not have to purchase shares within the company;
+- company limited by guarantee – the company is not required to establish a minimum share capital, while the company’s founders do not have to purchase shares within the company;

-Under the regulations of the new Companies Act, the investors have a greater flexibility in opening a company in Ireland as a limited company.
-It is important to know that the first five types of legal entities mentioned above are considered limited companies, which represent the most popular types of business forms chosen for incorporation in Ireland.
+Under the regulations of the new Companies Act, the investors have greater flexibility in opening a company in Ireland as a limited company.
+It is important to know that the first five types of legal entities mentioned above are considered limited companies, which represent the most popular business forms chosen for incorporation in Ireland.
 In a limited company, the shareholders have limited liability for the company’s debts.
-Our team of company formation agents in Irelandcan offer more details on this matter.
+Our team of company formation agents in Ireland can offer more details on this matter.

 In the case of private limited companies in Ireland, investors are required to change the company’s status into one of the new types of companies introduced by the Companies Act 2014.
 These are the private company limited by guarantee, the private company limited by shares and the designed activity company.

-Being the most employed type of company in Ireland, theprivate limited liability company – in any of its new forms – benefits from simplified registration procedures.
+Being the most employed type of company in Ireland, the private limited liability company – in any of its new forms – benefits from simplified registration procedures.
 The main differences between private limited companies and designated activity companies reside in the following: the private company may have only one director and an Irish resident company secretary, while the designated activity company must have at least two directors, one of them being allowed to act as a company secretary.